 But what does the world think of science?
 Is it recognised and appreciated?
 Do people see, feel and appreciate its impact?
 Or are they largely blind to it, unconscious and indifferent to its presence around them?
-Are they trusting or skeptical of science and scientists?
+Are they trusting or sceptical of science and scientists?
 Do they even care?

 We couldn’t find the answers, so we conducted our own research to get them.
 The result is the 3M State of Science Index.
 Discover what we found out about the image of science, along with revelations and insights from people all over the world.
-Note: data does not include Australia results.

 If the world is indifferent to science, what are the consequences?
-Do apathy and skepticism undermine importance and respect for science and the role it plays in society?
+Do apathy and scepticism undermine importance and respect for science and the role it plays in society?
 And could that ultimately impact science as a priority along with future scientific endeavors, funding and research?